Miserlou/Karla/README.md

 There will then be a vote.
 Each player gets one vote for any of the nominated traitors.
 The person with the most votes is then nominated as the traitor (if there is a tie, then the Spy Master casts the deciding vote).
 The Spy Master then asks - "So, are you the traitor?"
 If so, they must reveal themself and are captured, and the group completes the campaign successfully and is given a bonus.
 If not, then the group fails the campaign and is given no reward.

+### Players versus Players 🔪

+The only real restrictions on player actions are related to actions against other players.
+Specifically:

+* Players cannot see or modify the private inventories of other players.
+* Players cannot use violence or permanently hindering actions against other players without their permission.

+Since the drama of the game comes from the imbalance of information, allowing players to see or modify the private inventories of other players would spoil the fun.

+Similarly, if players were allowed to use violence against other players, they could simply try to kill the other players in order to accomplish their goals, which isn't very sporting.

+There may be situations where players want to use violence against other players in order to further a ruse, which is allowed as long as the other player agrees.

 <!--## Gameplay 🎲

 ### Exploration 🔍